gcallah/Rationalism/AntiRats2/FirstDrafts/intro.md

 describes the later Scruton, he came to believe that "in the socio-political realm, individual rationality should often yield to manners, custom, and traditional institutions."
 Abstract reason needs to be balanced by both practical wisdom and love of one's own place in the world.
+Scruton also defended the value of artistic traditions, especially traditional architecture, against modernists.

 *John Gray* (1948-) is an English political philosopher.
 His career is notable for his continually evolving position.
 Gray started out on the left, and